Prairiewood, New South Wales

-Prairiewood is a suburb of Sydney, in the state of New South Wales, Australia 34 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield.
+Prairiewood is a suburb of Sydney, in the state of New South Wales, Australia.
+It is located 34 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield.
 It is part of the Greater Western Sydney region.

 Prairiewood is primarily a residential suburb that is also home to a golf course, Fairfield Showground, schools, a leisure centre and a major shopping centre.

 History

 Prairiewood was once a part of Wetherill Park.
 The area was subdivided and developed in the 1970s as Prairiewood Estate.
 It later became a suburb and took on the name of the estate.

 Commercial areas

 Stockland Wetherill Park is a major shopping centre that is actually located in the north-western corner of Prairiewood.
 Fairfield Hospital moved to Prairiewood in 1988 from its original location in Fairfield.

 Culture and recreation

 Fairfield Golf Course is an 18-hole course.
 Fairfield Showground is home to many cultural celebrations and the Fairfield Markets, which are a common attraction every Saturday morning.
+The Parklands Function Centre is situated near the showground and provides venues for wedding and birthday parties for up to 250 people.